 - Now is the time to stand up and render your opinion on an audio/Skype/Zoom interview and share your group learning discussions with others.

 - What to expect as a Student Guest: I will personally welcome you as a Guest and will encourage/support sharing your Club insights.
-We will screen submissions and select student Club-Guests for creativity, insight, and their contribution to the larger questions in mind science.
+Our team will screen submissions and select student Club-Guests for creativity, insight, and their contribution to the larger questions in mind science.
 We welcome your fresh ideas and additional perspectives.
 It’s an opportunity to share what you’ve learned with other Neuroscience Club members globally.
 Let’s plan for that conversation.
 You don’t have to be a neuroscience expert to have an opinion.

 - Be sure to sign up here ↓ to stay posted.
 Neuroscience progress will continue to dramatically evolve in your lifetime.